Action of 21 April 1806: Battle

 On 20 April, as she cruised off Natal, Canonnière spotted an 11-Indiamen convoy, escorted by the 74-gun HMS Tremendous, under Captain John Osborn, and the 50-gun HMS Hindostan, under Captain Alexander Fraser.
 Tremendous gave chase, and Canonnière attempted to flee the much stronger opponent.
 The light wind favoured the frigate, which would have escaped had she not been forced to adjust her course to avoid the land.
 The wind then strengthened, favouring Tremendous.
 At 15:30, Canonnière and Tremendous began exchanging fire from their chase guns.
 After a 7-hour chase, Tremendous had closed in enough to make the battle inevitable, and Canonnière turned hard to starboard and opened fire, Tremendous responding in kind.
 However, Canonnière had the initiative and had prepared her rigging before the manoeuver, while Tremendous had had to imitate the frigate in haste and was still sailing full sail, including her studding sails.

-This induced a pronounced listing on Tremendous, hindering the efficiency of her artillery.
+This induced a pronounced heel in Tremendous, hindering the efficiency of her artillery.
 The British had to adjust their sails in haste, which gave an advantage to Canonnière.
 At 17:15, the rigging of Tremendous had suffered from the fire of the frigate, and she was in danger of losing her mizen.
 Osborn then attempted the rake Canonnière, but the frigate outmanoeuvred the 74-gun and took the position which would put the bow of Tremendous in her broadside at the end of her evolution, which Osborn thus cancelled.
 At 17:35, the two ships were sailing on almost parallel courses, but increasing distance.
 The Indiaman Charlton fired a broadside at Canonnière in passing, from a long distance, but her fire was ineffective and she did not press her attack.
 The frigate and the British eventually broke contact.